janengosopo/Multi-Source-Data-Pipeline/README.md

 # Multi-Source Sales Data Pipeline

+## About The Project

-The project simulates a renewable fuels company tracking sales transactions, customers, and products across four global regions (EMEA, NA, LATAM, APAC).
+A data pipeline that simulates a renewable fuels company tracking sales transactions, customers, and products across 4 global regions (EMEA, NA, LATAM, APAC).
+Below is the project breakdown:

-## Project Goal

-Work with data in different formats (Excel and CSV) using Python, so data from different sources can be unified, cleaned, and loaded into Delta tables.
-After this, data can be queried with SQL.

-## Process

-1. Reading raw CSV and Excel files with Python
-2. Cleaning inconsistencies with pandas in Python
+- Built a Python pipeline to ingest, unify, and clean sales data in different formats (Excel and CSV)
-3. Loading cleaned data into Catalog as Delta tables
+- Loaded the cleaned data into structured SQL tables.
+- Designed as the preparation layer for Power BI, where Power BI can read table from SQL directly.
+This reduces refresh time compared to connecting Power BI to the raw source files.

 ## Cleaning Techniques Used